-Visiting Jerusalem was to me the highlight of my time in Israel, not because of the markets or the nightlife, but for the chance to walk in the path of Crusader knights, to see the hill where the Romans crucified Christ, to see the Dead Sea Scrolls up close, and to connect with the history and events that forged the beginnings of modern Western theology and society.
+Visiting Jerusalem was to me the highlight of my time in Israel and an absolute dream come true for me.
+Not because of the fact this was another location that had long been on my bucket list, the amazing sights, the markets or the nightlife, but for me it was the chance to walk in the path of Crusader knights, to see the hill where the Romans crucified Christ, to see the Dead Sea Scrolls up close, and to connect with the history and events that forged the beginnings of modern Western theology and society.

 To most people history is just a long and gladly forgotten lesson at school, a bunch of broken rocks arranged in a vague pattern or a ruined building that doesn’t even look that pretty.
 Many people dismiss history as the bland drivel given out by package tour guides as they drag the sheep like tourists around a few ancient sites that no one in the group really cares about.
 They snap a few pictures and then move on, eagerly awaiting the next stop at a bar so they can get a cool drink.

 And yet something tells those very same tourists that they should still at least make an effort to see these historical sites.
 Even if they aren’t religious, even if they have no concept of the history behind them, even if they are simply ticking off the list of must see sites given to them by their guidebook, they are compelled to visit.
 Why?

 It is because the history of a city or a country feeds into its entire heritage, its culture.
 The history of a place determines who we are as a society and tells us where we have come from, how we have become who we are, and all of that gives us a deeper connection to a place than a bit of sun and alcohol next to the pool ever can.